The Vendor Sprawl Problem

 Most organizations invest enormous effort in vendor selection — RFPs, demos, reference calls, pilot programs.
 Far less effort goes into vendor coordination.
 But the evidence suggests that how vendors work together matters more than which vendors you choose.

 The reason is straightforward: human health doesn’t exist in silos.
-An employee dealing with chronic back pain may also be experiencing anxiety (because chronic pain causes anxiety), financial stress (because of medical bills), and reduced social connection (because pain limits activities).
+An employee dealing with chronic back pain may also be experiencing anxiety, financial stress, and reduced social connection.
 Addressing only one dimension while ignoring the others produces limited results.

 The Five Costs of Fragmentation